rafahm-google/opportunity-engine/README.md

-# Automated Total Opportunity Case Study Generator
+# Automated Opportunity Engine

-This Python application automates the generation of "Total Opportunity" case studies.
-It analyzes historical marketing investment and performance data to identify significant events, runs a causal impact analysis to measure incrementality, and generates a comprehensive HTML report for each valid event it discovers.
+This Python application automates a comprehensive, two-stage marketing analytics workflow.
+It begins by analyzing historical data to find and validate the impact of specific marketing campaigns, then performs a holistic **Global Elasticity Analysis** to provide strategic, forward-looking budget recommendations.

 ## Features

 *   **Configuration Driven:** All parameters and file paths are managed in central `config.json` files.
+*   **Automated Event Detection:** Scans investment data to automatically find and validate periods of significant budget changes.
-*   **Causal Impact Analysis:** Uses `statsmodels` to build a time-series model that isolates the incremental impact of marketing campaigns.
+*   **Causal Impact Analysis:** Uses `statsmodels` to build a time-series model that isolates the incremental impact of past marketing campaigns.
-*   **Automated Event Detection:** Scans investment data to automatically find periods of significant budget changes.
-*   **Configurable Optimization Goal:** The analysis can be explicitly set to optimize for either revenue (iROI) or conversions (iCPA) via the `optimization_target` setting in your config.
+*   **Global Elasticity Analysis:** After analyzing individual events, the script runs a holistic analysis on the entire dataset to model long-term channel contributions and diminishing returns.
+*   **Strategic Budget Scenarios:** Generates three distinct, data-driven budget allocation scenarios:
+    1.  **Atual (Média Histórica):** Your current budget split.
+    2.  **Otimizado (Pico de Eficiência):** A budget based on the mix from your most efficient historical weeks.
+    3.  **Estratégico (Modelo de Elasticidade):** A budget based on the long-term contribution of each channel, derived from the elasticity model.
-*   **Strategic Reporting:** Generates a detailed HTML report with strategic narratives powered by the Gemini API, including a comprehensive diminishing returns curve.
+*   **Automated Reporting:** Generates detailed HTML reports with strategic narratives powered by the Gemini API, including saturation curves and budget visualizations.

 ---
 ## How the Analysis Works

-The script automates a sophisticated marketing analytics workflow.
-Here’s a step-by-step breakdown of the process:
+The script is a powerful engine that runs a complete analysis in two distinct stages:

+### Stage 1: Event-Level Causal Analysis

-1.  **Event Detection:** The script first analyzes the `investment-data.csv` file to find significant changes in spending.
-It calculates a historical weekly average for each `product_group` and flags any week where the investment increases or decreases beyond the thresholds defined by `increase_threshold_percent` and `decrease_threshold_percent` in your config file.
+1.  **Event Detection:** The script first analyzes the `investment-data.csv` file to find significant changes in spending, flagging any period where investment changed beyond the thresholds defined in your config file.

-2.  **Causal Impact Modeling:** For each significant event, a causal impact analysis is performed using a time-series model from the `statsmodels` library.
-This model forecasts what the performance KPI (e.g., Sessions) *would have been* without the investment change.
-The difference between the actual KPI and this forecast is the "incremental lift."
-The model automatically incorporates:
+2.  **Causal Impact Modeling:** For each significant event, a causal impact analysis is performed.
+This model forecasts what your business results *would have been* without the investment change.
+The difference between the actual results and this forecast is the **incremental lift**, proving the true impact of your campaign.
-    *   **Ad-stock:** The lingering effect of advertising over time.
-    *   **Saturation:** The concept of diminishing returns at higher investment levels.

-3.  **Automated Feature Selection:** The model automatically selects the most relevant covariates to ensure accuracy.
-It uses `VarianceThreshold` to remove features with low variance and `LassoCV` to select only the most impactful predictors for the final model.

-4.  **Opportunity Projection:** After validating a significant event, the script generates a full diminishing returns curve.
-This curve models how the KPI is expected to respond to different levels of investment.
-Instead of just a single "sweet spot," the analysis now identifies a **"Recommended Growth Zone"** defined by two strategic points:
-    *   **Point of Maximum Efficiency (`Máxima Eficiência`):** The point on the curve where each incremental dollar invested yields the highest possible return.
-This is the most efficient level of investment.
-    *   **Strategic Limit (`Limite Estratégico`):** The maximum investment level that still meets the `minimum_acceptable_iroi` (Incremental Return on Investment) defined in your config.
-This point represents the upper bound of strategically sound investment, balancing growth with profitability.

-5.  **Report Generation:** The numerical results and charts are passed to the Gemini API, which generates a strategic, multi-page narrative in Brazilian Portuguese.
-This narrative is then assembled into a self-contained HTML report, with all charts embedded directly in the file.
+3.  **Event-Level Reporting:** For each event that passes statistical validation, the script generates a detailed report, including a saturation curve for that specific channel mix.

+### Stage 2: Global Strategic Analysis

+After analyzing individual events, the script moves to a higher-level, strategic analysis of your entire business.

+4.  **Global Elasticity Modeling:** The script runs a holistic analysis on your complete historical dataset.
+This model determines the long-term contribution of each individual marketing channel while accounting for ad-stock and saturation (diminishing returns).

+5.  **Strategic Scenario Generation:** Based on the model's findings and an analysis of your most efficient historical periods, the script generates the three strategic budget scenarios: `Atual`, `Otimizado`, and `Estratégico`.

+6.  **Global Report Generation:** All the findings from the global analysis, including the detailed budget splits and comparative charts, are compiled into a final, comprehensive `global_report.html`.
+This report provides a clear, data-driven recommendation for future budget allocation.

 ---

 ## Customization

-This project is designed to be adaptable for various data sources and analytical needs.
-While the script works out-of-the-box with the specified CSV formats, we provide a detailed guide for users who need to customize the script for their own data schemas or add more complex features.

-For detailed instructions on how to:
-*   Map the script to your specific CSV column names without renaming your files.
-*   Change the primary performance KPI.
-*   Add new custom covariates (e.g., competitor data, promotions) to the model.

-Please refer to our detailed **[Advanced Customization Guide](CUSTOMIZATION.md)**.
+This project is designed to be adaptable.
+For detailed instructions on how to map the script to your specific CSV column names, change KPIs, or fine-tune the models, please refer to our detailed **[Advanced Customization Guide](CUSTOMIZATION.md)**.

 ---